turbopro/ExData_Plotting1/CourseProject1/README.md

 are available."

-FILES:
+####FILES:

 There are 10 files listed for this project:

-1	plot1.R			_ R code to generate plot1.png
+   - plot1.R	_ R code to generate plot1.png

-2	plot1.png    		_ plot generated from 'plot1.R' code
+   - plot1.png _ plot generated from 'plot1.R' code

-3	plot2.R			_ R code to generate plot1.png
+   - plot2.R	_ R code to generate plot1.png

-4	plot2.png			_ plot generated from 'plot1.R' code
+   - plot2.png _ plot generated from 'plot1.R' code

-5	plot3.R			_ R code to generate plot1.png
+   - plot3.R	_ R code to generate plot1.png

-6	plot3.png			_ plot generated from 'plot1.R' code
+   - plot3.png _ plot generated from 'plot1.R' code

-7	plot4.R			_ R code to generate plot1.png
+   - plot4.R	_ R code to generate plot1.png

-8	plot4.png			_ plot generated from 'plot1.R' code
+   - plot4.png _ plot generated from 'plot1.R' code

-9	readSubsetData.R	_ R code to read in a subset of the data from the larger dataset
+   - readSubsetData.R _ R code to read in a subset of the data from the larger dataset

-10	README.md			_ this file
+   - README.md _ this file

-EXECUTION:
+####EXECUTION:

-1	Download the dataset to your PC (use the above links provided)
+1. Download the dataset to your PC (use the above links provided)

-2	Unzip the downloaded file to your current working directory
+2. Unzip the downloaded file to your current working directory

-3	Download the 'plotn.R' files to your current working directory
+3. Download the 'plotn.R' files to your current working directory

-4	Source the requisite 'plotn.R'
+4. Source the requisite 'plotn.R'

-5	Run the function with the same name, 'plotn()', to create the related 'plotn.png' file
+5. Run the function with the same name, 'plotn()', to create the related 'plotn.png' file

-NOTES:
+####NOTES:

-1	The following R packages are required (all available from CRAN repos):
+* 1	The following R packages are required (all available from CRAN repos):

 	sqldf	gsubfn	proto	RSQLite	RSQLite.extfuns	DBI	tcltk

-2	The retrieval of the subset from the large dataset is done in a separate function,

-	"readSubsetData()", from the relevant "plotn()" functions.
-This allows both function sets to

-	be designed to do only what they need to do: the "plotn()" function plots; while the

-	"readSubsetData()" function reads in the data subset.
+* 2	The retrieval of the subset from the large dataset is done in a separate function, "readSubsetData()", from the relevant "plotn()" functions.
+This allows both function sets to be designed to do only what they need to do: the "plotn()" function plots; while the "readSubsetData()" function reads in the data subset.

-3	All plot functions will check for a "cached" dataframe in the global environment.
-This dataframe

-	will be generated whenever the "readSubsetData()" function is called.
-Once called, the

-	"readSubsetData()" function will place the subset data, stored in the dataframe, into the global

-	environment.
-If the dataframe is already in the global environment, then the plot function will not

-	call the "readSubsetData()" function.
+* 3	All plot functions will check for a "cached" dataframe in the global environment.
+This dataframe will be generated whenever the "readSubsetData()" function is called.
+Once called, the "readSubsetData()" function will place the subset data, stored in the dataframe, into the global environment.
+If the dataframe is already in the global environment, then the plot function will not call the "readSubsetData()" function.
 Effectively, in some respects, the dataframe is cached.